Manage events and event providers

 - When an Optimizely Content Management System (CMS) website starts, it does the following:

-- Initializes each Event Provider that has been configured.
+c.
+Initializes each Event Provider that was configured.

 Event